 - The costs are simulated for different quantities, and the quantity that maximizes the savings is recommended.

-- If your resources are shut down regularly, the simulation won't find any savings, and no purchase recommendation is provided.
+- If your resources are shut down regularly, the simulation can't find any savings, and no purchase recommendation is provided.

 Recommendations in the Azure portal

 Reservation purchase recommendations are also shown in the Azure portal in the purchase experience.
 Recommendations are shown with the Recommended Quantity.
-When purchased, the quantity that Azure recommends will give the maximum savings possible.
-Although you can buy any quantity that you like, if you buy a different quantity your savings won't be optimal.
+When purchased, the quantity that Azure recommends gives the maximum savings possible.
+Although you can buy any quantity that you like, if you buy a different quantity your savings aren't optimal.

 Let's look at some examples why.